Dixboi/Data-Engineering/README.md

     number_2: int/float - the second number

     Return
-    :float - the sum of the first and second number in float type
+    result: float - the sum of the first and second number in float type

     Example
     >>> add(4, 5)